Certified Zeroth-order Black-Box Defense with Robust UNet Denoiser: Preliminaries

 \section{Preliminaries}

-\heading{Notations and Basics.} Let $x \in \mathbb{R}^{d}$ is the input sample and $l \in \{1, 2,....,\mathbb{Y}\}$ be the label.
+Let $x \in \mathbb{R}^{d}$ is the input sample and $l \in \{1, 2,....,Y\}$ be the label.
 An adversarial attack can perturb $x$ by adding an adversarial noise.
 In order to defend model $f$ against these adversarial attacks and to provide certified robustness,~\cite{cohen2019certified}~proposed randomized smoothing (RS), a technique to construct a smoothed classifier $f_{s}$ from $f$.
 It is given as,

-where $\eta$ is the Gaussian noise with standard deviation $\sigma$.
+where $\mathbb{P}$ is the probability function, and $\eta$ is the Gaussian noise with standard deviation $\sigma$.

 \heading{Randomized Smoothing and Certified Robustness.} ~\cite{lecuyer2019certified} and~\cite{li2019certified} first gave robustness guarantees for the smoothed classifier $f_{s}$ using RS, but it was loosely bounded.~\cite{cohen2019certified} proposed a tight bound on $l_{2}$ robustness guarantee for the smoothed classifier $f_{s}$.
 They used Monte Carlo sampling and proposed an effective statistical formulation for predicting and certifying $f_{s}$.
-If the prediction of the base classifier for noise perturbed input samples $(x+\eta)$ is the probability $p_{f}$ as the topmost prediction, and $p_{s}$ is the runner-up prediction.
-Then the smoothed classifier is robust within the radius $R_{c}$ assuming that $f_{s}$ gives correct prediction. $R_{c}$ is the certified radius within which the predictions are guaranteed to remain constant. ~\cite{cohen2019certified} gave lower and upper bound estimates for $p_{f}$ and $p_{s}$ as $\underline{p_{f}}$ and $\overline{p_{s}}$ respectively using Monte Carlo technique. \begin{theorem} [~\cite{cohen2019certified}] Given f is the base classifier which returns the target label of the input sample, and $f_{s}$ is the smoothed classifier, then assuming that $f_{s}$ classifies correctly, the probabilities of topmost and runner-up predictions are given as:
+If the prediction of the base classifier for noise perturbed input samples $(x+\eta)$ is the probability $p_{f}$ as the topmost prediction, and $p_{s}$ is the runner-up prediction, then the smoothed classifier is robust within the radius $R_{c}$ assuming that $f_{s}$ gives correct prediction. $R_{c}$ is the certified radius within which the predictions are guaranteed to remain constant. ~\cite{cohen2019certified} gave lower and upper bound estimates for $p_{f}$ and $p_{s}$ as $\underline{p_{f}}$ and $\overline{p_{s}}$ respectively using Monte Carlo technique~\cite{cohen2019certified}.

+Given f is the base classifier which returns the target label of the input sample, and $f_{s}$ is the smoothed classifier, then assuming that $f_{s}$ classifies correctly, the probabilities of topmost and runner-up predictions are given as:

 where $\eta$ is the noise sampled from the Gaussian distribution $N(0,\sigma^{2})$.
 Then, $f_{s}$ is robust inside a radius $R_{c}$, which is given as:

 where $\phi^{-1}$ is the inverse of standard Gaussian CDF.
 If $p_{f}$ and $p_{s}$ hold the below inequality: